 Interview with Neil Breen, 4BC

-Neil Breen: Okay, Dan Tehan, Minister for Trade, Tourism and Investment, thanks for your time on 4BC Breakfast.
+Neil Breen: We certainly are.
+Dan Tehan, Minister for Trade and Tourism, thanks for your time on 4BC breakfast

 - Minister's office: 02 6277 7420 | firstname.lastname@example.org